 That being said, ETA also supplies ébauches, the basic building blocks of a movement which can be assembled, modified, and decorated to each company’s specific requirements.
-On the other hand, having an ETA caliber serviced is usually a whole lot cheaper than a manufacture movement.
-Finding a freelancer to repair an ETA isn’t difficult while, technically, only a watchmaker who works for (or has been authorized by) the specific brand has the skills and equipment to tackle a proprietary movement.
+On the other hand, having an ETA caliber serviced is usually a whole lot cheaper than an in-house movement.
+Finding a freelancer to repair an ETA isn’t difficult, while (technically) only a watchmaker who works for (or has been authorized by) the specific brand has the skills and equipment to tackle a truly proprietary movement.

 Perhaps the biggest advantage for modern watchmakers to create their own movements is going to be one of supply.
 When Swatch Group took over ETA, they announced their intention of stopping the sale of movements to third-party competitors, those names not under their direct control.
 An interjection by Switzerland’s monopoly commission prevented them from cutting their obligations immediately, but the move made it clear that ETA could not be an indefinite future plan for all brands who wished to use Swiss-made movements.

-While other companies have stepped up to fill in the gaps, firms such as Sellita, Soprod, and STP, more and more watch brands are either building movements for themselves or else working in collaboration with others in the industry to share the considerable expenditure.
+While other companies have stepped up to fill in the gaps, firms such as Sellita, Soprod, and STP, an increasing number of watch brands are either building movements for themselves or else working in collaboration with others in the industry to share the considerable expenditure.
 The highest profile example of the latter has been Tudor’s recent partnership with Breitling to establish the movement manufacturer Kenissi.